-On December 11, 1989, the sun was setting for ERNAGE/GEMBLOUX at 16:36 local time.
+On December 11 1989, the sun was setting for Ernage/Gembloux at 16:36 local time.
 At 18:45, the full moon (99%) was standing in the East (azimuth 85°) at an elevation of 31°.
 These data are derived from an astronomical computer program (Tellstar).
 They confirm that the fields were illuminated by the moon and that the object should have been visible.

-Renaud LECLET tried to make the helicopter hypothesis more plausible for the Ernage case, by stating11 (p.5) that the Royal Meteorological Institute (RMI) at Uccle/Brussels provided the following information for December 11-12, 1989: "there was fog at Bierset, Gosselies and Chièvres on December 11 (horizontal visibility lower than 200 meters at the time of maximum opacity)."
+Renaud LECLET tried to make the helicopter hypothesis more plausible for the Ernage case, by stating (p.5) that the Royal Meteorological Institute (RMI) at Uccle/Brussels provided the following information for December 11-12, 1989: "there was fog at Bierset, Gosselies and Chièvres on December 11 (horizontal visibility lower than 200 meters at the time of maximum opacity)."
 He adds that "the presence of local veils of fog above the fields around Ernage at the sighting time cannot be excluded.
 Light sources that show through a fog layer can appear larger than they actually are.
 The fog can also explain why the object itself remained invisible".

-The real facts are not taken into account, since AA had clearly mentioned in his letter, published in VOB1 and thus known by RL and his collaborators, that "the sky was clear.
+Once again, the real facts are not taken into account, since AA had clearly mentioned in his letter, published in VOB1 and thus known by RL and his collaborators that "the sky was clear.
 There was full moon."

-Since the Mellery tower was visible at a distance of 6.95 kilometers, we can add that the atmosphere at ERNAGE was even very transparent close to the ground.
+Since the Mellery tower was visible at a distance of 6.95 kilometres, we can add that the atmosphere at Ernage was even very transparent close to the ground.

-The data sheets of the RMI are available at Belgian Universities and surely at the RMI, at least on demand, although the contrary has been suggested10 (p.4).
+The data sheets of the RMI are available at Belgian Universities and surely at the RMI, at least on demand, although the contrary has been suggested (p.4).
 They prove that it had been freezing on December 10, 1989.
-At GEMBLOUX, the temperature fell to -4.5° during the night and reached only 5° during the day, since the weather over Central Europe was "determined by a high pressure zone."
+At Gembloux, the temperature fell to $-4.5^{\circ}$ during the night and reached only 5° during the day, since the weather over Central Europe was "determined by a high pressure zone."
 The air was dry, but the RMI predicted for Monday 11: "Locally persistent mist, elsewhere the sky is clear.
-Maximum temperatures of +1° to 5°, Minima of -2° at the coast and -8° in high-Belgium."
-At 08:00, local time in the morning of December 11, 1989, the temperature was still -1.5° in GEMBLOUX.
+Maximum temperatures of $+1^{\circ}$ to 5°, Minima of $-2^{\circ}$ at the coast and $-8^{\circ}$ in high-Belgium."
+At 08:00, local time in the morning of December 11, 1989, the temperature was still $-1.5^{\circ}$ in Gembloux.
 Atlantic perturbations were only predicted for the following day.

-To allow for the helicopter hypothesis, it has also been suggested10 that sound coming from the object could perhaps not have been heard by the witnesses at Sart Ernage, if a sufficiently strong wind was blowing in the opposite direction.
+To allow for the helicopter hypothesis, it has also been suggested that sound coming from the object could perhaps not have been heard by the witnesses at Sart Ernage, if a sufficiently strong wind was blowing in the opposite direction.
 This assumption could have been verified, at least from the meteorological point of view.
-In reality, according to the RMI data sheets, the wind was so week on December 11, 1989 that its direction could not be recorded in GEMBLOUX.
-At BEAUVECHAIN, which is situated at 23 km from ERNAGE, a weak wind was blowing from WSW (figure 2).
-That's exactly the opposite of what the so-called "skeptics" tried to insinuate.
+In reality, according to the RMI data sheets, the wind was so weak on December 11, 1989 that its direction could not be recorded at Gembloux.
+At Beauvechain, which is situated at 23 km from Ernage, a weak wind was blowing from WSW (figure 2).
+That's exactly the opposite of what the so-called "sceptics" tried to insinuate.